Budapest University of Technology and Economics, Faculty of Electrical Engineering and Informatics

 A kötelező előtanulmányi rend az adott szak honlapján és képzési programjában található.

-The course develops the skills that will enable computer science students to become competent:
+The course develops the skills that will enable computer science students to become competent in

-- develop efficient methods for solving computational problems,
+- developing efficient methods for solving computational problems,

-- understand the technological and conceptual limitations of computer science and computing
+- understanding the technological and conceptual limitations of computer science and computing

-- to understand intellectually the central role of algorithms in information systems.
+- understanding the central role of algorithms in information systems.

-8. Synopsis 1.
-Introduction: choice of AI problems, intelligence and fundamental issues, engineering approach, history.
+1. Introduction: AI problems, intelligence and fundamental issues, engineering approach, history.

 2. Analysis of a sample problem.
 How we manage information.
-What is needed if the task is not trivial but not impossible.
+What is needed if the task is non-trivial, but also not impossible.
 Steps of correct abstraction.
 What do we gain, what do we give up for it?
-What are the pitfalls of the solution?
+What are the pitfalls of a given solution?

 3. Intelligent systems design: agents, components, environments, architecture and program, search space and basic agent types (behaviour), what to expect inside an agent.
 What does it mean to be intelligent?